 Why do premiums increase?

-Health costs in Australia are driven by an aging population which needs more medical and surgical care, along with new and expensive medical and treatment options and the increasing costs of healthcare delivery.
+Health costs in Australia are driven by an ageing population which needs more medical and surgical care, along with new and expensive medical and treatment options and the increasing costs of healthcare delivery.
 About 85-90% of your premium pays directly for the ever-increasing cost of healthcare delivery, including payments to doctors, hospitals and other medical costs.
 When these costs go up, everyone has to pay more – including through health insurance premiums.

 As world-class healthcare helps Australians live longer lives, an ageing population also puts additional pressure on our health system to deliver ongoing care.
 In the last two decades, the number of people aged 85 years and over has more than doubled, compared with a total population growth of 32% in that same time.